google/asylo/asylo/examples/sgx_release_enclaves/README.md

 The high-level steps of this process are:

-1. Define your enclave targets to explicitly produce a sigstruct and incorporate a signature (made in step 3) of it into a final signed enclave binary.
+1. Define your enclave targets to explicitly produce their signing material and incorporate a signature (made in step 3) of it into a final signed enclave binary.

-2. Build the sigstruct target to get the file to sign.
+2. Build the enclave signing material target to get the file to sign.

 3. Sign the enclave material with an enclave-signing key.